 A review of math CAASPP scores from 2019 revealed that although the overall color is orange, with an average of 98.2 points below standard, this score maintained from the previous year.
 A deeper analysis of subgroups shows that white students scored in the yellow and low socioeconomic students (-104 points below standard) and students with disabilities scored in red (-209 points below standard).
 Hispanic students scores decreased by 30.9 points and had an average of 122 points below standard, This discrepancy will be addressed by providing additional support for these subgroups.
 ELA CAASPP scores indicated an overall score of yellow this was the same in both subgroups.
 While ELA scores increased in all subgroups, the overall scores still average 25 points below standard.
 ELA scores for Hispanic students decreased by 26.6 points, with an average of 42 points below standard.
 Students with disabilities scored an average of 127 points below standard in ELA.
+The District stakeholders have developed this goal to improves test scores and close the achievement gap between white students and unduplicated students and students with disabilities.

 Currently 14% of graduates (50% low-income) met the A-G entrance requirements for University of California and California State University the district expects this to increase by at least 15% in 2024.